compassion, collaboration & cooperation iN transistion

 course the Romans who named Britain, Britannia for the

-same reason that the latin means 'land of tin'.
+self same reason that the Latin name means 'land of tin'.

 Cornwall and the far west of Devon provided the majority